 Using simple terms, briefly describe the nature of the work to be done.
-Indicate why and to whom the research is important, the anticipated outcomes and how your field and Canada will benefit (maximum of 2000 characters).
+Indicate why and to whom the research is important, the anticipated outcomes, and how your field and Canada will benefit (maximum of 2000 characters).

-New: If your proposed research involves or impacts Indigenous communities, please include "This research involves Indigenous Peoples" (in bold) at the beginning of the lay abstract.
+Research involving Indigenous communities in meaningful ways to ensure that respectful relations are established: If your proposed research respectfully involves and engages Indigenous communities, please include "This research respectfully involves and engages Indigenous communities" at the beginning of the lay abstract (see note below).
 The program administrator for each selection committee (CIHR, NSERC, SSHRC) will then endeavour to ensure that the primary or secondary reviewer on these applications has expertise in Indigenous research.